theonlydude/RandomMetroidSolver/README.md

 Rom generated: VARIA
 ```

-**Note**: if you want both colors randomization and custom sprite you can't use the palettizer, you have to add the colors randomization parameters to the randomizer on top of --patchOnly.
+**Note**: To apply colors randomization to an existing seed you have to add the colors randomization parameters to the randomizer on top of --patchOnly.

 The parameters:
 ```